Yemen's warring parties swap prisoners for second day

-SANAA/ADEN, Oct 16 (Reuters) - Planes carrying prisoners to be exchanged by Yemen's warring parties took off on Friday on the second day of an operation to return about 1,000 men home and help build momentum for a new push to end a catastrophic war.
+SANAA/ADEN, Oct 16 (Reuters) - Yemen's warring parties exchanged hundreds more prisoners on Friday on the second day of an operation to fly about 1,000 men home and help build momentum for a new push to end a catastrophic war.

-A Saudi-led military coalition, which supports the internationally recognised Yemeni government, and Yemen's Iran-aligned Houthi movement agreed last month in Switzerland to exchange 1,081 prisoners, including 15 Saudis, in the largest swap of its kind in the five-year-old conflict.
+A Saudi-led military coalition, backing the internationally recognised Yemeni government, and its adversary, Yemen's Houthi movement, agreed last month to exchange 1,081 prisoners, in the largest swap of its kind in the five-year-old conflict.

-More than 700 prisoners were exchanged on Thursday as the operation started, said the International Committee of the Red Cross, which is managing the process.

-An ICRC plane took off on Friday morning from Aden city, the temporary capital of the Yemeni government, ferrying detainees to the Houthi-controlled capital Sanaa, a Reuters witness and the ICRC said.

-At the same time, an ICRC plane took off from Sanaa airport carrying 76 prisoners to Aden, the ICRC spokesperson said.
-Houthi-run al-Masirah TV said two planes would depart from Sanaa on Friday carrying around 150 prisoners in total.

-Men descending from the plane when it landed in Aden prostrated and kissed the tarmac.
+Men descending from a plane when it landed in Aden, temporary capital of Yemen's government, prostrated their foreheads to the tarmac.
 Some embraced waiting friends and relatives.

-Around 355 prisoners are expected to be exchanged on Friday, Al Arabiya TV said.

-Houthi spokesman Mohammed Abdulsalam said on Thursday the swap "brings hope for peace-building".
+In Sanaa on Thursday night, celebratory fireworks crackled in the night sky as buses carrying returned prisoners moved down a road lined with people cheering in welcome.

+"We welcome back our heroes who defended this country," said Sanaa resident Yahya Adel Othman.

 U.N.
 Yemen envoy Martin Griffiths told the Security Council on Thursday the swap was an "airlift of hope", adding that both parties remain in negotiations for a permanent ceasefire, which he hoped could be agreed by the end of the year.